-- Do not use any other NSAID medicine unless your doctor says it is okay.
-Some other NSAIDs are aspirin, diclofenac, ibuprofen, and naproxen.
+- Do not use any other NSAID (including aspirin, diclofenac, ibuprofen, naproxen, or salsalate) unless your doctor says it is okay.

 - Some medicines can affect how ketoprofen works.
 Tell your doctor if you are taking any of the following:

 - Lithium, methotrexate, probenecid